lunks/int/README.md

 ## Usage

-1. Add your Heroku app to `.rvmrc` using the environment variable APP:
+1. Add your Heroku app to `.rvmrc` using the environment variable `APP`:

 ```
 APP=my_heroku_app